vpasquier/nuxeo-workshop-restapi/README.md

 - Uncomment `org.nuxeo.dev=true`.
 - Install the Nuxeo chrome extension.

-Nuxeo Execution:
+Nuxeo Execution and Studio custom bundle setup:
 - Execute `./nuxeoctl console`.
+- Create into your project one document type:
+  - Named `Meeting`
+  - With one metadata `participants` String multivalued
+  - And one metadata `meetingPublisher` complex containing `firstName` and `lastName` String
+- Hotreload

+Finally
 - Navigate with your web browser to `http://localhost:8080/nuxeo/restapi/index.html`.
 - Then to the client app: `http://localhost:8080/nuxeo/restapi/restapi.html`.

-Finally

 - Open/Edit `nuxeo/nxserver/nuxeo.war/restapi/restapi.js` (or `nuxeo\nxserver\nuxeo.war\restapi\restapi.js`)
 - And refresh `http://localhost:8080/nuxeo/restapi/restapi.html` after coding.

 Warning

+Don't hotreload or restart your server during the workshop, you could loose your work done.

 If you use the sample 'outside' Nuxeo server, you have to create a `cors-config.xml` into `NUXEO_HOME/nxserver/config` folder with the following contribution: